soeirodefaria/Demos/README.md

   - Subscribe to the PubSub topic, reads the message
   - download temp picture, resizes, uploads to GCS bucket
   - create an entry in Datastore:
-    - email (as the index); name; thumbnail url; data uploaded (importante for rendering later)
+    - email (as the index); name; thumbnail url; data uploaded (important for rendering later)
-  - if everything suceeds.... acknoledge the message (removing from the PubSub topic, to avoid message to be processed again)
+  - if everything suceeds .... acknoledge the message (removing from the PubSub topic, to avoid message to be processed again)

 - Render:
   - 1 or more Instance Groups (in different regions)